top of page

 Mistake 2: Not Translating Military Skills Effectively

 Veterans often struggle to explain their military experience in terms civilian employers understand.
-Military jargon and roles don’t always translate directly to civilian job descriptions, which can lead to missed opportunities.
+Military jargon and roles don’t always translate directly to civilian job descriptions.
+This can lead to missed opportunities.

 Clear communication about skills and experience increases the chances of landing a job that matches a veteran’s abilities and interests.